 ingest

-To take something, especially food or drink, into the body, usually by swallowing.
+Ingest (verb) means to take something, especially food or drink, into the body, usually by swallowing.
+Example: “Always check labels if you have allergies before ingesting anything new.”

-How to Use Ingest
+How to use ingest

 Learner’s notesIn plain EnglishTo take something into the body (or, for computers, into a system) so it can be processed.